 I’m a big fan of using Google Apps to enhance the classroom experience, and so are my students.
 By setting up a Google Voice account and sharing the provided phone number with my students, they can now text me brief questions, exit tickets, or schedule times to meet—all of which are forwarded to my inbox (not my personal phone).

 The New York Times Learning Network is an invaluable resource to teachers.
 While its content is slim compared to similar sites, its quality is unmatched.
-I want to draw attention now to its Film in the Classroom page, which currently provides 18 fully vetted lesson plans on using film in language arts.
+I want to draw attention now to its Film in the Classroom page, which provides fully vetted lesson plans on using film in language arts.
 The page, linked here, shows how you can turn film viewing from a lazy Friday activity to an engaging learning opportunity.
 The lessons provided here are (1) highly engaging; (2) show only brief video clips; (3) include targeted; higher-level thinking questions; and (4) align to standards.

 This post will be home to an organic discussion of the flipped classroom as my philosophy and findings grow.
 Watch the videos that interest you and provide new information; skip those that don’t.